Home

 The Beach

-The beach attracts a large number of leisure-seekers each and every sunny day during the warmer months.
+Kitsilano attracts a large number of leisure-seekers each and every sunny day during the warmer months.
 On particularly nice days, it can be hard to find a spot of the sand!
 You’ll want to come early to secure both a place on the sand and a parking spot.

-Volleyball on the beach In addition to stretching out on the sand and sticking your toes in the water, you’ll find basketball, volleyball, and tennis courts here as well.
+In addition to stretching out on the sand and sticking your toes in the water, you’ll find basketball, volleyball, and tennis courts here as well.
 The little ones will enjoy the seaside playground, designed especially for their pleasure.

 An outdoor amphitheatre, known as the Kitsilano Showboat, provides free entertainment to beachcombers and has been doing so since 1935.
 Visitors will be treated to musical programs, from contemporary to classical, dance troupes, comedians, and so much more - all at no cost.